theogravity/version-bump-plugin-git/README.md

 # version-bump-plugin-git

-A versioning strategy for [version-bump](https://github.com/theogravity/version-bump).
+A version strategy for [version-bump](https://github.com/theogravity/version-bump).

 Uses the last git commit subject to determine the bump level.
 Will bump based on the following text: